manikantaraju427/assesment-sep20/README.md

 Click the "Submit new issue" button to create the issue.

-### tep 2: Assign the Issue ###
+### tep 2: Assignd the Issue ###

-in the right sidebar, under the "Assignees" section, click on the "Assign yourself" button to assign the issue to myself ( in this case iam only contributor that why i selected my self )
+in the right sidebar, under the "Assignees" section, click on the "Assign yourself" button to assign the issue to myself  # ( in this case iam only contributor that why i selected my self ) #

 ### Task 3: Using Git Branches and Pull Requests ###

-Create a New Git Branch
+Created a New Git Branch

 $issue-1

 $git checkout issue-1

-modify the code in the file
+modified the code in the file

 $git add .